samtuga1/samtuga1/README.md

 - 💬 Ask me about tech stuffs
 - 💻 Check out my porfolio webpage here https://samtuga1.github.io/portfolio/
 - 💬 Ask  about solving problems and probing innovative ideas through the TECH space as I find it very exhilirating..
-- 📫 How to reach me: samueltwumasi1290@gmail.com or by phone as +233 (0) 555 - 093 - 397 and all socail platfroms as @twusami
+- 📫 How to reach me: samueltwumasi1290@gmail.com or by phone as +233 (0) 555 - 093 - 397 and all social platfroms as @twusami

 - Connect via LinkedIn: <a href = "https://www.linkedin.com/in/samuel-twumasi-a16464212/" target = "_blank">LinkedIn</a>
 <h3 align="left">⚙ My Tech Stack:</h3>